codingchili/programmer-roadmap/README.md

 # programmer-roadmap :star2:
 A repo used to plan skills development and projects.
+A list of technologies to keep in the toolbox and some new :sparkles: to keep it fresh.

 Issues in this repository are completable tasks and comes in the following flavors
 - technology: adding new tech to the stack or upgrading existing.